At Bel Aire Recovery Center, recovery begins with eliminating any drugs or alcohol from the body through the process of detoxification.

 Our family program emphasizes both education and support.
 Education is provided about the effects of addiction on key brain circuits and how, in recovery, those brain circuits can be re-wired.
 This concept of rewiring the brain is not only useful and practical…it is also incredibly hopeful.

 Emotional support is also a key component of our family program.
 Knowing that you are not alone is a powerful and comforting thought that you can experience by participating in your loved one’s recovery.
-Family therapy, educational workshops, and family groups provide you with the opportunity to learn and to support your loved one in finding new ways to have healthier relationships.
+Family therapy and educational workshops provide you with the opportunity to learn and to support your loved one in finding new ways to have healthier relationships.

 BARCs commitment to helping our clients break free from the burden of addiction doesn’t end after discharge from residential treatment.
 In fact, we begin building your plan for discharging from treatment as soon as you are admitted.